 \subsubsection{Noise-induced Intermittency}

-Another kind of intermittency is observed here, where occasional large events are originated via noise-induced attractor-hopping in the multistable systems that possess more than one coexisting stable states (steady states, oscillatory states, or both).
+Another kind of intermittency is discussed here that also originates occasional large events via noise-induced attractor-hopping in a multistable laser system that possess more than one coexisting stable states (steady state, oscillatory state, or both).
 Depending upon initial conditions, the trajectory converges to one of the coexisting stable states \cite{hens2015extreme,feudel2018multistability}.
-In presence of noise, the trajectory of a multistable system may start hopping between the coexisting attractors \cite{feudel2008complex,kraut1999preference}.
+In the presence of noise, the trajectory of the multistable system may start hopping between the coexisting attractors \cite{feudel2008complex,kraut1999preference}.
 Such noise-induced intermittent attractor-hopping may lead to infrequent immense events.
-Pisarchik et al.\ \cite{pisarchik2011rogue} verified this type of intermittency for the erbium-doped fiber laser (EDFL) driven by harmonic pump modulation.
+Pisarchik et al.\ \cite{pisarchik2011rogue} verified this type of intermittency in the erbium-doped fiber laser (EDFL) driven by harmonic pump modulation.
 This multistable system exhibits the appearance of extreme rogue waves due to the presence of noise, verified experimentally and numerically \cite{pisarchik2011rogue,huerta2008experimental, pisarchik2012multistate}.
 The governing equations of the EDFL \cite{pisarchik2005dynamics} are given by,

 The intracavity laser power and averaged (over the active fiber length) population of the upper level are denoted by $P$ and $N$ $(0 \le N \le 1)$, respectively.
 The diode pump current at the fiber entrance is